jmbeach/windows-provision/README.md

 then paste.
 When prompted, type "A" and hit enter to continue.
 Now scripts can execute.

+**NOTE:** If you are getting errors about the execution policy settings after running the aboe script, try running `Set-ExecutionPolicy Bypass`.

 ## Running Scripts

 First, open Powershell as an Administrator and run 01.main.ps1 in the